BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

    1. `approveAndExecuteTransactionsBatchRaw`

-      - This will approve and execute the trnasaction immediately (you need to provide exactly the same parametrs as you provided when queuing).
-It can be also extracted form the `txHash`
+      - This will approve and execute the transaction immediately (you need to provide exactly the same parameters as you provided when queuing).
+It can be also extracted from the `txHash`
       - Provide `txParamsData`

    2. `approveTransactionsBatch`